General Policies and Requirements

 - All abstracts must be original work.
 An abstract should not be submitted if the work has been published/accepted for publication or presented at a national meeting or World Congress held in Australia, prior to the abstract submission deadline.

 - An abstract must contain sufficient information so that if published it will be a complete report independent of presentation.
 The text should not contain statements alluding to results or conclusions not presented within the text.

 - There is no limit to the number of abstracts that may be submitted by an individual.
 However, splitting of a body of work into multiple abstracts is discouraged and consolidation into one abstract is preferred.

 - Submission acknowledges consent to publication of the abstract in the Meeting proceedings publication – Heart, Lung and Circulation.

-- The presenting author will be required to register for the Meeting in order to ensure their abstract(s) is included in the final programme.
+- The presenting author will be required to register for the Meeting to ensure their abstract(s) is included in the final program.
 Deadline for presenting author registration will be advised in the acceptance letter.

 - All submissions must be completed electronically via the online submission facility.
 If you are unable to submit in this manner, please contact the Meeting Managers at firstname.lastname@example.org or phone: +64 9 360 1240 for further information.

 - All abstracts must be prepared according to the guidelines provided.
 Abstracts will only be accepted and published if submitted using the supplied template.

 - The abstract must not exceed the 250 word limit.
 Abstracts exceeding the 250 limit will not be considered.
 The word limit relates to the text only of the abstract and does not include title.